Dragon Quest IX: Sentinels of the Starry Skies

 - Bed Test

-In the international versions, these rooms lead to a pitch-black unnamed room except for the Encounter Test pictured below (from the French version), which has odd textures but is otherwise featureless.
+In the international versions, these rooms lead to an unnamed, pitch-black room, except for the Encounter Test pictured below.
+It has odd textures but is otherwise featureless.

 The Dragon Warrior / Dragon Quest series

 |NES||Dragon Warrior • Dragon Warrior II • Dragon Warrior III • Dragon Warrior IV|

 |MSX||Dragon Quest • Dragon Quest II|

 |SNES||Dragon Quest I & II • Dragon Quest III • Dragon Quest V • Dragon Quest VI • Torneko no Daibouken: Fushigi no Dungeon|